Neutron CLI

 $ neutron native run ios # build + run on iOS sim

-$ neutron native run android # build + run on Android emulatorneutron new with 20+ templates: web app, API, full-stack, mobile (Expo Go), desktop (Tauri), worker, static site, documentation.uvicorn --reload for Python.
-Same neutron dev in each.neutron studio boots the visual database manager against your local Nucleus.
-Browse all 14 data models; no install step.neutron mcp exposes 17 tools over stdio or HTTP.
+$ neutron native run android # build + run on Android emulatorneutron new scaffolds TypeScript, Python, Go, Rust, Zig, and Julia projects with native manifests and starter source.uvicorn --reload for Python.
+Same neutron dev in each.neutron generate reads database tables and emits typed Go, TypeScript, Rust, Python, Elixir, or Zig models.neutron studio boots the visual database manager against your local Nucleus.
+Browse all 14 data models; no install step.neutron mcp exposes 19 tools over stdio or HTTP — database ops plus docs search.
 OpenAI-compatible, --dump-schema for AI context priming.Built in Go for a reason.

 One static binary, cross-compiled to every OS and arch we support.
 No Node runtime to bring.
 No Python interpreter to pin.
 Install with a single curl, or grab a release from GitHub.
 The CLI is the same size and shape on Linux, macOS, Windows, and ARM — and it's how your CI servers will talk to Neutron too.